ShivamBhaiPatel/static/README.md

-This branch it used to store profile picture
+##This repository it used to store profile picture.